Disclaimer: I own nothing. All belongs to Glee writers and creators.

 Rachel shook her head irritably.
 By tomorrow Santana would be back to denying her feelings once again and hopping back on anything that had something resembling a stick, while Brittany would have to crawl back to Artie.
 Who, while ill suited to the girl, at least didn't seem likely to stray when—where was Artie, while his girlfriend was giving her ex a tongue bath?

 Her eyes scanned the surrounding area and she swiftly found him, facing away from the girls and next to what looked like the snack table.
-He was in a heated argument with Mike about something or other, from the looks of it, because the Asian boy was pink in the face.
+He was in a heated argument with Mike about something or other, from the looks of it, because Mike was pink in the face.
 Perhaps it was the heat of the room, though, Rachel pondered.
 In any case, Tina was standing at his elbow and looking bored out of her mind.
 Actually…her eyes had strayed rather curiously to the corner where Santana and Brittany were—well, Tina had always been fairly open-minded, Rachel guessed.

 She shrugged it off and turned, making a mental checklist of the glee kids she'd found.
 Kurt probably wasn't there, she acknowledged with a frown.
 They weren't exactly friends yet, but she'd like to think they were getting there.
 They seemed to have an understanding, at least, and he was a bit more supportive than Noah in some ways.